Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

 **Note**: `navigate` is to be used inside event handlers or in functions that are called in event handlers or in `useEffect` hooks.
 Using `navigate` directly in the component body may cause errors.

+Also note, use `PageUrls` to navigate between pages.
+Additionally use constants in objects rather than strings directly to make code dray and error free.

 ### Search Parameters
 Search parameters are used to pass data between pages in the application.
 They are used to pass data that is not sensitive and can be shared between pages.